 07Limit What You Spend on Furnishing Your First Apartment

 When you first move out, you may end up furnishing your apartment with primarily second-hand items that you get from family or thrift stores.
 You can still create a great space and slowly add to your apartment as you save up money to buy the newer items that you want.
-This is something that you should do with cash only.
+It is something that you should do with cash only.
 Making the frugal choice now will help you to afford a nicer home in the future because it will help you to avoid debt.
 Take the time to hunt for deals.
 You can work on designing the home you want with careful planning and saving.

 08Protect Your Credit Score

 Many young adults ruin their credit when they first move out.
 Late payments and failure to pay your utilities on time or having them turned off can ding your credit.
-Be sure you pay all of your bills on time, so that when you want to buy a house, your credit will help you qualify for a good loan.
+Be sure you pay all of your bills on time so that when you want to buy a house, your credit will help you qualify for a good loan.
 The habits you start when you first move out will follow you as you go throughout your adult life.
-Be sure to be responsible and pay your bills on time from day one and you should be able to manage your finances effectively.
+Be sure to be responsible and pay your bills on time from day one, and you should be able to manage your finances effectively.

 Are You Ready to Move Out?